ciatph/laravel-lists/README.md

-# list
+# list of links

-An completed experimental demo app for testing laravel from [https://laravel-news.com/your-first-laravel-application](https://laravel-news.com/your-first-laravel-application).
+A completed experimental demo app for testing laravel from [https://laravel-news.com/your-first-laravel-application](https://laravel-news.com/your-first-laravel-application).

+Discusses database migrations with seeding, and phpunit testing.
+Displays the seeded links.
+Discusses an add item (title, url and description) method, but does not route it back to display (homescreen).

 ## Tools and Plugins